surena-zolfaghari/Notes/README.md

 # What is this?
-I leave my notes about defferent things here.
+I leave my notes about different things here.

 ## Why ?
 Because
  - I love it